 Why Execution Breaks Down Before Projects Even Start

-If you’re a PMO leader living in constant firefighting — bottlenecks, conflicts, executive pressure, and never enough people — you’re not alone.
+If you’re a PMO leader living in constant firefighting, juggling bottlenecks, executive pressure, and never having enough people, you’re not alone.

 The real issue?
 Poor planning, not poor execution.

 Capacity planning has quietly become the PMO’s eternal headache.
-Too many projects.
-Not enough people.
-Constant firefighting.
-Often framed as “just the way things are”.
+Too many projects, not enough people, and a persistent sense that this is simply “the way things are”.

 Why Plans Fail Before They Even Begin